-A. FHWA Approval - On Projects of Division Interest (PoDI) or Projects of

-Corporate Interest (PoCI), written FHWA approval, or other less formal prior approval if the public interest is served by the more timely action, is required prior to beginning work on change orders that will:
+A. FHWA Approval - On Projects of Division Interest (PoDI) or Projects of Corporate Interest (PoCI), written FHWA approval, or other less formal prior approval if the public interest is served by the more timely action, is required prior to beginning work on those change orders meeting the threshold as outlined in the project specific PoDI or PoCI agreement.